jporeilly/K8s/Labs/07 Networking/01 Containers & PODs/Containers & PODs.md

 ## <font color='red'> 7.1 Networking - Containers </font>
+Networking is a central part of Kubernetes, but it can be challenging to understand exactly how it is expected to work.
+There are 4 distinct networking problems to address:

+* Highly-coupled container-to-container communications: this is solved by Pods and localhost communications.
+* Pod-to-Pod communications: this is the primary focus of this document.
+* Pod-to-Service communications: this is covered by services.
+* External-to-Service communications: this is covered by services.

 In this lab we're going to examine the Kubernetes Network Model:
 * Containers